mmmattmorris/shoutem.github.io/docs/extensions/my-first-extension/_posts/1970-01-04-CreatingShortcutAndScreen.md

 Extension can have multiple screens in the app.
 Screens are [React components](https://facebook.github.io/react/docs/react-component.html) that represent a mobile screen.
 We want our extension to have 2 screens: one for the list of the restaurants and another for the details of one particular restaurant.

-Since app needs to know which screen to open the first for some extension, we need to create a ***shortcut*** alongside with creating a screen.
-Shortcut is the link to the starting screen of an extension.
-It's the item in the app navigation which opens the starting screen when user taps on it.
+Since our app needs to know which screen to open first for the extension, we need to create a ***shortcut*** alongside our screen.
+This shortcut is the link to the starting screen of an extension.
+It's the item in the app navigation which opens the starting screen when tapped by a user.

-List of the restaurants is going to be the first screen, so let's create it with shortcut:
+The restaurant list is going to be the first screen, so let's create it ***and*** a shortcut:

 ```ShellSession
 $ shoutem screen add List --shortcut Restaurants